 Engineering/technology development

-There are two areas of engineering development that will be completed as part of this project, the camera or image acquisition system, and the lighting system.
+There are two areas of engineering development that will be completed as part of this project: (1) the camera or image acquisition system and (2) the lighting system.

 To build the camera system, a commercial camera module and lens will be selected that will fit within the size constraints of the LRAUV nose payload space.
-Numerous candidates have been evaluated during the feasibility study phase and at least three different commercial camera modules show promise, products from Sony, Panasonic and Black Magic.
-In addition we will evaluate the WHOI/REMUS Prosilica camera system for suitability.
+Numerous candidates have been evaluated during the feasibility study phase (currently in progress) and at least three different commercial camera modules show promise (e.g., products from Sony, Panasonic and Black Magic).
+In addition, we will evaluate the WHOI/REMUS Prosilica camera system for suitability.
 The final selection is based on the quality of the image, the ease of integration/support for user API and the size.

-The camera and lens selection allows the design of the front dome (or flat plate) port and the necessary intermediate lenses to be completed.
-The optical path and lens prescriptions is designed by a consulting engineer who specializes in high quality optical dome ports.
+The camera and lens selection will inform the design of the front dome (or flat plate) port and the necessary intermediate lenses to be selected.
+The optical path and lens prescriptions will be designed by a consulting engineer who specializes in high quality optical dome ports.

-The selection of the camera also determines the requirements for lighting and it is anticipated that a custom design will be required that has the spectral properties required and meets the hydrodynamic needs of the vehicle.
-Custom LED lighting systems are relatively easy to design due to the availability of integrated current mode controller chips and team has previous experience designing LED lights including current mode control and thermal management.
+The selection of the camera also determines the requirements for lighting and it is anticipated that a custom design will be required that has the spectral properties needed and meets the hydrodynamic needs of the vehicle.
+Custom LED lighting systems are relatively easy to design due to the availability of integrated current mode controller chips, and the project engineering team has previous experience designing LED lights including models with current mode control and thermal management.

 The camera housing and supporting nose cone framework will be fabricated at MBARI.